 > Quick Answer: GLP-1 medications (like Semaglutide and Tirzepatide) are injectable prescription drugs that help with weight loss by reducing appetite, slowing digestion, and improving blood sugar control.
-Clinical trials show average weight loss of 15-20% of body weight over 12-18 months.
+When combined with diet and exercise, GLP-1 medications can support significant weight loss.
+Individual results vary.
+Note: Compounded medications are not FDA-approved finished drug products.

 What Are GLP-1 Medications?